Registration Coming Soon!

 Per FIDE rules at this time control, games involving a player rated 2400+ FIDE are not FIDE-rated.

-For most players, November 2025 US Chess supplement ratings are used for pairings and prizes.
+For most players, November 2026 US Chess supplement ratings are used.

-For players who are “playing up” based on their most recent live (tournament history) rating and using the 100-point rule, this live rating will be used for pairings and prizes if they would otherwise not qualify for the higher section.
+For players who are “playing up” based on their most recent live (tournament history) rating and using the 100-point rule, this live rating will be used if they would otherwise not qualify for the higher section.

-For players who are “playing up” based on a peak rating since September 17, but who have since fallen below the 100-point cutoff, they are still eligible for the higher section, but the highest of their November supplement and most recent live rating will be used for pairings and prizes (not necessarily the peak rating).
+For players who are “playing up” based on a peak rating since October 1, but who have since fallen below the 100-point cutoff, they are still eligible for the higher section, but the highest of their November supplement and most recent live rating will be used (not necessarily the peak rating).

 In all sections, White's clock will be started at the start of the round, even if one or both players are not present.